 There are many factors to consider before buying a new treadmill for home use.
 You want to make sure you pick what is right for you and your budget by considering the price.
 The price will depend on a number of things, including your overall fitness goals, workout programs, conveniences, storage space, warranties, and more.
 Lastly, check out treadmill reviews on sites like ours to get a good idea of what to expect before you buy.

-How Much Does a Treadmill Cost FAQ
+How Much Does a Treadmill Cost?
+FAQs

-How much does a decent treadmill cost?
+How much does an average treadmill cost?

 A quality treadmill should be durable and meet basic industry standards such as a weight capacity of 275 pounds, a 60-inch deck size for runners, speeds up to 10 MPH, and a good warranty.
 The average cost for a decent treadmill is around $1,000.
-However, there are many treadmills under $1,000 we recommend for those looking to save money.
+Expect to pay double for a high-end treadmill with interactive programming and less for a treadmill with pared down features.

 Further reading